xiix0/scam/README.md

-As to the Adjective: when in doubt, strike it out.
+They spell it "da Vinci" and pronounce it "da Vinchy".
+Foreigners always spell better than they pronounce.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+		-- Mark Twain